 Form Tip: Set yourself as you would for a bench press — squeezing your legs, abs, and shoulder blades together.

 Without letting your lower body or hips move, lower your arms back.
 Maintain a slight bend in your elbows.
 Keep lowering the weight until you feel a stretch in your chest muscles and lats.
 Reach back as far as you comfortably can.
 Make sure to focus on feeling the stretch of your lats, chest, and triceps.

 Form Tip: Depth in this movement is not a good initial marker of an effective range of motion.
 Focus on feeling the stretch first, as every shoulder joint and lifter is different.

 Step 3 — Raise the Load and Repeat

-Form Tip: Focus 100% on feeling the muscles doing the work.
-If you don’t feel the chest and back muscles doing the majority of the work, odds are you are performing the dumbbell pullover incorrectly.
+Form Tip: Focus 100 percent on feeling your muscles doing the work.
+If you don’t feel your chest and back muscles doing the majority of the work, odds are you are performing the dumbbell pullover incorrectly.